Beyond Teal : The Androgynous Organisation (T.A.O.)

 Beyond the numerous positive aspects these models can provide (collaborative workflow, scalability, innovation, flexibility…), I’ve also witnessed some unhealthy patterns, repeating again & again.

-Some of the most common organisational blindspots when moving away from the traditional top-down / centralised model :
+Some of the most common organisational blindspots when moving away from the traditional top-down, hierarchical, centralised model :

 • Hierarchy: From domination hierarchy, where power is clear but oppressive, to shadow hierarchy, where power is invisible and potentially manipulative.